OpenNebula/addon-storpool/docs/deploy_tweaks.md

 #### Configuration

-The deploy-tweaks script is activated by replacing the upstream deploy script with a local one executed on the front-end node.
+The deploy-tweaks script is activated by replacing the upstream deploy script with a local one executed on the front-end node which chainload the original script at the end.

 ```
 VM_MAD = [